 Technology companies and their investors want fast, fair

 Arbitration can be an efficient and cost-effective alternative to litigation.
-SVAMC listed panelists arbitrate technology and business disputes including contract, license, IP, investment, corporate and other commercial issues.
+Many SVAMC members arbitrate technology and business disputes including contract, license, IP, investment, corporate and other commercial issues.

 Arbitration is an alternative to a court proceeding.
 Arbitration proceedings are formal but much more flexible than court proceedings and can provide relatively fast and final resolution at lower cost, with greater certainty and with a higher degree of privacy to the parties.

 In an arbitration, the parties submit their dispute to one or more impartial Arbitrators, who are typically asked to make a binding decision on the merits of the dispute.
 The parties can agree to arbitration before or after a dispute arises.